ALL UNDERGRADUATE STUDENTS WHO ENTERED AUM FALL 2009 OR LATER

 Students will write using documented evidence to support their points.

 Students will demonstrate writing skills (including grammar, mechanics, and spelling) in order to correctly convey information.

 The Writing Across the Curriculum program reports to the Office of the Provost.

-A Writing Across the Curriculum Committee, comprised of representatives from AUM’s five academic Colleges and Schools, the Library, and the Learning Center, advises program administrators regarding program policy, faculty training, and student instruction and support.
-If you would like to discuss WAC program development with a representative, please contact the appropriate member of your School or unit:
+A Writing Across the Curriculum Committee, comprised of representatives from AUM’s five academic Colleges, the Library, and the Learning Center, advises program administrators regarding program policy, faculty training, and student instruction and support.
+If you would like to discuss WAC program development with a representative, please contact the appropriate member of your College or unit:

 Elizabeth Woodworth, Arts & Sciences (Arts)

 Arlene Morris, Nursing

 Sue Thomson, Arts & Sciences (Sciences)